Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 It can be tough when a portfolio reviewer seems to skim over all your artwork.
 That silence can feel dismissive, scary, and vulnerable.
 This will sound harsh, but get over it.
 You’re going to need to practice getting over it if you want to create professionally.

 Artists don’t get grades, not in any way that matters.
 You don’t get to check a list that says you’re good or bad.
 There will always be things that you’re doing right and things that you need to work on.
-There will always be presentation details you should be thinking about that you are not yet.
+There will always be details you might be missing.

 Read more: Art Portfolio Ideas: Jumpstart Your Portfolio With These Ideas